nasa/openmct/docs/src/design/proposals/APIRedesign.md

 * Merge `subscribe` functionality into `request`; that is, handle real-time data as just another thing that triggers the `request` callback.
+* Add a useful API to telemetry metadata, allowing things like formats to be retrieved directly from there.

 As a consequence of this, `request` would need to return an object representing the active request.
 This would need to be able to